Spinifex people: Native title

 In 1997 the Spinifex Arts Project was begun to help document the native title claims.
 Both native title paintings, the men's combined and the women's combined, document the entire Spinifex area; they show the claimants' birthplaces and express the important traditional stories that cross and give shape to the area.

 The Spinifex people were the second group in Western Australia to receive recognition of their land rights in 2000, in accordance with Section 87 (agreement) of the Commonwealth Native Title Act 1993.
 The ruling, by the Federal Court of Australia, in a case brought by a third party on behalf of the Spinifex people, found that agreement had been reached between the applicants and the two named respondents: the State Government of Western Australia and the Shire of Laverton, over a sector of land encompassing around 55000 km2.

 This territory – which was designated as either unallocated land or park reserve, and contained no pastoral leases – lies to the north of the lands of the Nullarbor peoples, to the east of the people in the Pilki area and to the south of the Ngaanyatjarra Lands, the eastern boundary being formed by the South Australian border.
 Apart from the area of two nature reserves, the only specific "other interests" identified within the territory was for public right-of-way along an existing road which traversed some of the territory.

 The native title claim was made by twenty-one families constituting the current Spinifex people.
 Some people of the Spinifex had begun returning to their land from around 1980.
 From 2001 many of those who left to live at the Christian missions have since returned to their homelands and the Unnamed Conservation Park Biosphere Reserve (now Mamungari Conservation Park).
 In 2004 the government turned over the pristine wilderness area of 21000 km2 jointly to the Pila Nguru and the Maralinga Tjarutja.

 Art

 Spinifex art began as what Philip Batty called "intercultural debris", reflecting their experience of the impact of the outside world.
 The genre of what the Pila Nguru call "government paintings" were visual documents created to furnish evidence of their land title, to be produced in court.

 In early 2005, the Spinifex people became famous for their solo and group artworks, due to the effect of a major art exhibition of their work in London.
 Their boldly-coloured "dot paintings" are not the usual polished commodities produced by many northern tribes for sale to a non-Aboriginal art market, but are authentic works that the Spinifex People have made for their own purposes.

+The Spinifex Arts Project is a non-profit Aboriginal-owned art centre on Spinifex Country at Tjuntjuntjara Community.
+It is a member of Desart.